cscorley/dissertation/chapters/5_discussion/1_flt.md

 280 queries did not retrieve any files identified as changed by fixing the related issues.
 These are likely caused by files that were removed over time and did not make it into release and highlights the volatility of software development.
+It is typical for unsuccessful queries to be filtered from the benchmark, hence we have removed them from our data analyses instead of penalizing a particular approach.

+\todo{here is a nice place for a table show-casing which approach is missing most}

-155 queries return the same effectiveness measure in both approaches, or about 20.0% of the time.
+There were 155 queries that return the same effectiveness measure in both approaches, or about 20.0% of the time.
 Of these 155 queries, 139 (17.9%) have an effectiveness measure of 1 (the best possible measure) for both approaches.

-\todo{the unsuccessful queries are typical, usually filtered from benchmark}

 After excluding the 155 queries in which ranks which are the same, 87 (11.2%) of the remaining 620 queries have effectiveness measures is within 1 rank of each other.
 Likewise, 254 (32.8%) queries have a difference in effectiveness